 - We get stuck in bad weather

-3. We have need to walk some distance because:
+3. We have to walk some distance because:

-- There is a natural disaster of sorts and help is not coming for some time.
+- There is a natural disaster and help will take a long time to come.

-I need to note that I feel a situation where the entire family would need to walk a distance would likely be pretty rare.
-Even if there was a disaster, we may still be able to (slowly) drive our car to the nearest town.
-If we breakdown outside of town, we’d likely call a tow truck.
-If forced to walk to town for any reason, either my husband our myself would walk into town; the other would stay behind with all the kids.
-I think in most situations, we would be able to better survive in our car then out in the elements.
-But since I know it may be possible that we would be forced to “evacuate” our car, I’ve included a few provisions in case this happens.
-You may feel differently.
+I need to note that I feel a situation where the entire family would need to walk for a long distance would be pretty rare.
+Even if there was a disaster, we might still be able to slowly drive our car to the nearest town.
+If we broke down outside of town, we’d likely call a tow truck.
+However, If we were forced to walk to town, either my husband or myself would do it; the other would stay behind with the kids.
+I think in most situations, we would be able to better survive in our car than out in the elements.
+But since I know there’s a possibility that we would be forced to evacuate our car, I’ve included a few provisions if that happens.

-Alright, now let’s look at each category in a bit more detail:
+Alright, now let’s look at the products in each category:

 1. Small Everyday Emergencies:

-- A few bandages and alcohol wipes and Neosporin
+- A few bandages, alcohol wipes, and Neosporin

 - Adult Tylenol and Ibuprofen

-- 2 water bottles (my two girls are ADDICTED to water: it creates mini-emergencies all the time)
+- 2 water bottles (my two girls are ADDICTED to water, which creates “mini-emergencies” all the time)